 - All national park fees

 - Group departure transfer

-- All tips for drivers, waiters, etc (EXCEPT for your primary local hiking guides in El Calafate, and in El Chalten)
+- All tips for drivers, waiters, and guides (EXCEPT for your primary local Tour Leader)

 What´s not Included

 - Beverages at meals unless specified in itinerary (all group meals include water and/or wine)